yelaD/my-slip-box/Reference notes/The Art of War.md

 18. Hence the saying: If you know the enemy and know yourself, you need not fear the result of a hundred battles.
 If you know yourself but not the enemy, for every victory gained you will also suffer a defeat.
 If you know neither the enemy nor yourself, you will succumb in every battle.

+### 4. Tactical Dispositions
+1. Sun Tzu said: The good fighters of old put themselves beyond the possibility of defeat, and then waited for an opportunity of defeating the enemy.

+2. To secure ourselves against defeat lies in our own hands, but the opportunity of defeating the enemy is provided by the enemy himself.

+3. Thus the good fighter is able to secure himself against defeat, but cannot make certain of defeating the enemy.

+4. Hence the saying: One may KNOW how to conquer without being able to DO it.

+5. Security against defeat implies defensive tactics; ability to defeat an enemy means taking the offensive.

+6. Standing on the defensive indicates insufficient strength; attacking, a superabundance of strength.

+7. The general who is skilled in defense hides in the most secret recesses of the earth; he who is skilled in attack flashes forth from the topmost heights of heaven.
+Thus on the one hand we have ability to protect ourselves; on the other, a victory that is complete.

+8. To see victory only when it is within the ken of the common herd is not the acme of excellence.

+9. Neither is it the acme of excellence if you fight and conquer and the whole Empire says, "Well done!"

+10. To lift an autumn hair is no sigh of great strength; to see the sun and moon is no sigh of sharp sight; to hear the noise of thunder is no sign of a quick ear.